 If you’re one of the millions of uninsured Americans, now is the time to work out a payment plan with the facility.
 For example, if you are willing to pay a small amount every month and make installments until you’ve paid off the total cost of the stay, some centers might agree to start treatment immediately.

 There are many barriers to addiction treatment, including cost, but you don’t have to let the price keep you from ending the cycle of abuse and living a happier and healthier life.
-You can find out what rehab facilities accept your Blue Cross Blue Shield insurance by contacting your plan administrator, or you can work with the treatment center directly to answer all your payment questions.
+You can find out what rehab facilities accept your Blue Cross Blue Shield drug rehab insurance by contacting your plan administrator, or you can work with the treatment center directly to answer all your payment questions.

 If you’re struggling with substance abuse and are looking for professional treatment, the more you know about your insurance plan and what it covers, the better.
 You can use this information to guide your search for the rehab that is appropriate for you.

 Some questions you may want to consider asking your insurance company include: